osas-e/capstone-aut-25/README.md

 Change the Default content extraction engine dropdown to Tika.
 Update the context extraction engine URL to http://tika:9998.
 Save the changes.

+**How it works**
+1. Verify-tika.py parses documents from the "documents" folder for it to be read.
+2. Run the script using the following command: python verify_tika.py
+3. The script will output a message indicating whether Apache Tika is working correctly